 All of the desire for empowerment and the encouragement and the love of the arts and the desire to help people find and celebrate their true self come to life for me through words.

-As I’ve said, I use words to try to bring these things to others.
+I use words to try to bring these things to others.

 The hymn texts I’ve written are often empowering ones.
 They deal with such things as fear, grief, loneliness, mental illness, injustice, and seek to work through the experience and give hope.
 (I also write joyful ones, but they, too, generally build to a call for justice and a focus on hope.)